tweag/python-monorepo-example/2018-06-27-funflow-example.md

 safeFlowJoin :: forall (n :: Nat) a b.
 Flow a b -> Flow (Vec n a) (Vec n b)
 ```

-but even without this, `flowJoin` is a simple but powerful way of sequencing
+but even without this, **`flowJoin` is a clean, simple, and powerful way of sequencing
-`Flow`s.
+`Flow`s.**

 ## Summary

-The `makefile-tool` is only 266 lines long -of which 180 pertain to
+The `makefile-tool` is only 266 lines long _of which 180 pertain to
-following a Makefile- and yet,
+following a Makefile_ and yet,

-- the CAS gives us free dynamic programming in an intuitive recursive algorithm,
+- the CAS gives us free dynamic programming,
 - we never re-build targets even when reverting changes
   (which is an improvement over `make`), and,
-- the dependencies are checked and made explicit which lends to a crisp functional model.
+- the dependencies are checked and made explicit which
+  lends to a crisp functional model.